What Is an MPA Degree in Government and Policy?

 - Public administration consultant

 Other possible career paths may include economic development director, public affairs director and nonprofit executive.
-The government and policy master of public administration degree may prepare you to pursue a career in a variety of settings, including nonprofit agencies, government agencies and non-governmental consulting and lobbying firms.
+A master's degree in government and policy may prepare you to pursue a career in a variety of settings, including nonprofit agencies, government agencies and non-governmental consulting and lobbying firms.